Trusted New Orleans Electrocution Attorneys Ready to Help You

 Our firm has extensive experience fighting big electric utility companies on behalf of personal injury victims.
 We are proud of the fact that we have some of the highest recorded verdicts in the state of Louisiana for cases involving electrical accidents.

-If you have been involved in an electrical accident, learn about your legal rights from an experienced New Orleans, Louisiana electrocution lawyer by calling 504-581-4892 or by filling out our free, no obligation case review form.
+If you or a family member have been severely injured in an electrical accident, you need to hire an attorney that understands the totality of the damages you sustained.
+Learn about your legal rights from an experienced New Orleans electrocution lawyer by calling 504-581-4892 or by filling out our free, no obligation case review form.